Reinforced Hydrosafe® high-performance vapour check, suitable for all fibrous insulation materials

 - Easy to work with: dimensionally stable, no splitting or tear propagation

-For use on roofs, walls, ceilings and floors on structures that are open or closed to diffusion on the exterior, e.g. flat/steep roofs and green roofs, after appropriate design calculations.
+For use on roofs, walls, ceilings and floors on structures that are open or closed to diffusion on the exterior, e.g. flat/steep roofs and green roofs, after appropriate design calculations have been carried out.

 Planning and construction guidelines